Pr1m3dCTF/writeups/docs/2024/Snapp-ctf-2024/crypto/Grail.md

 ![Pasted image 20240224235930.png](./Pasted image 20240224235930.png)

 excellent, we found the prime factor `p` and a composite factor which is `q**2`<br>
 now let's write our final code to decrypt the flag.
-To be honest there is no nee to calculate `q`. with just `p` and its relevant `d` you can find the flag because this is a `3-prime` variant of RSA.
+To be honest there is no need to calculate `q`. with just `p` and its relevant `d` you can find the flag because this is a `3-prime` variant of RSA.

 ```bash
 echo 60271408980729933877006968813908832767217070740159093498648400768736607939292481938381401022966688543630910474432361244613651991411572432214753910349772891370476918909077112530540621911383966658026593134345274324134753562637349391036182588852497718523479144409580717389609520235592399501427008877619567949880750992502426829388092423290210227355740274649904830512823177150165653995357199403968315206581509860688738386215498703336824919554943205899149182547563125887 | ecm -pm1 4294967296 4294967296